stjordanis/terra-docs-old/docs/columbus3.md

 #### Governance Rights for Luna

 We introduce on-chain governance with Columbus-3.
 Going forward, this effectively allows Luna holders to govern the blockchain.
 Luna holders can submit proposals and signal their approval or disapproval by voting on proposals submitted by others.
 A supermajority of supporting votes will ratify proposals; anything short will table them.
-The governance mechanism will support three types of proposals:
+The governance mechanism will support four types of proposals:

 - **Parameter changes**: Any parameter on the Terra blockchain (as stored in the `ParamKeeper`) can be voted on and changed on runtime.